stablecog/stablecog/src/lib/md/blog/kandinsky-v2-1-open-source-midjourney-alternative.md

 ![Kandinsky](https://ba.stablecog.com/blog/kandinsky.jpg)<!--rehype:width=3840&height=3208-->
 [Try Kandinsky](https://stablecog.com/?mi=22b0857d-7edc-4d00-9cd9-45aa509db093)<!--rehype:button=true&width-full=true-->

 It's not based on Stable Diffusion, it's created from scratch.
 It's very good at different aspect ratios and resolutions.
-It doesn't seem to have the "doubling" problem some Stable Diffusion models has.
+It doesn't seem to have the "doubling" problem some Stable Diffusion models have.
 It also produces artistic results without the need for long prompts.

 ## Features